MCvin/Python_Gate/README.md

 # Python_Gate

-python4gate is a repository of Python notebooks for [GATE](https://github.com/OpenGATE/Gate/) applications.
+Python_Gate is a repository of Python notebooks for [GATE](https://github.com/OpenGATE/Gate/) applications.

 The Python notebooks currently cover:
 * GATE outputs and how to read them with Python